 Section 5.02 Violation of the terms of any disciplinary sanction

-Violations are imposed in accordance with the Student Conduct Code.
+Violations are imposed in accordance with the Student Code of Conduct.
 The following conduct is prohibited by DCC, this list is not all inclusive, and will be sanctioned in accordance with this code.